List of The Crocodile Hunter episodes

 The Crocodile Hunter is a wildlife documentary television series that was hosted by Steve Irwin and his wife, Terri.
 The series became popular due to Irwin's unconventional method and hands-on approach to nature.

-The two-hour pilot episode, filmed in 1992, premiered on American cable television network, Discovery Channel in October 1996, followed by the official series premiere on Animal Planet on April 5, 1997.
-The series ended on June 18, 2004, two years before Irwin's death.
-13 specials were broadcast between January 1, 1997 and September 4, 2007.
+The two-hour pilot episode, filmed in 1992, premiered in New Zealand over two parts on 8 and 15 August 1993 and on American cable television network, Discovery Channel in October 1996, followed by the official series premiere on Animal Planet on 5 April 1997.
+The series ended on 18 June 2004, two years before Irwin's death.
+13 specials were broadcast between 1 January 1997 and 4 September 2007.